oxsecurity/megalinter/docs/descriptors/python_mypy.md

                             any)
   --warn-unreachable        Warn about statements or expressions inferred to
-                            be unreachable (inverse: --no-warn-unreachable)
+                            be unreachable (inverse: --no-warn-unreachable) --report-deprecated-as-note
+                            Report importing or using deprecated features as notes instead of errors (inverse: --no-report-
+                            deprecated-as-note)

 Miscellaneous strictness flags:
   --allow-untyped-globals   Suppress toplevel errors caused by missing